johnian/remonduk/README.md

 	add up the masses,
 		treat them all as one singular circle, and then do a collision with this and this new singular circle

+game update consists of two events update accelerations based on forces update positions of all circles

+dictionary of circle : (fx, fy) list of interactions quadtree that has references to circles

+update accelerations
+		iterate over all interactions
+		build new dictionary, updating each key with the new forces
+	// either reinitialize old dictionary to 0 values,
+	// or replace old array with new array
+	// play around with both to see which works better iterate over dictionary, setting new accelerations for all circles

+update positions

+move() needs to happen simultaneously on all circles move() should return a copy of the circle add the circle to a new list once the entire list has been iterated over,
+	replace the old list with the new list garbage collect the old list
+// quad tree holds references not to actual circles, but ID numbers in a list
+// don't worry about chain reaction collisions for now whenever there is a collision, add the two circles to a new list
+// i have an idea for handling chain reaction collisions in a single timestep

 everything that happens in the engine is a consequence of the parameters and the engine itself

 should not be hyper realistic